top of page

 You or a loved one might need professional help.
 The 24/7 Hopeline is a local helpline staffed by real people.

-24/7 HOPEline: 1-800-567-4673
+24/7 HOPELine: 1-800-567-4673

 Crisis Text Line: 741 741

-Call it if you are in crisis, need to speak with someone about overwhelming feelings, or find local resources.
+Call if you are in crisis, need to speak with someone about overwhelming feelings, or find local resources.
 You can also text 741 741.

 There are also mental health and other specific hotlines for the LGBTQ+ community.
 These hotlines include: